 Delez is more than a peace negotiator, as indeed, she wants to move in lighting speed that an election thereafter for the first regular Bangsamoro government simultaneous with the 2016 general elections will happen.

-After her speech, the secretary got sober and returned to her normal mindset, admitted that ASEAN-member states do not really have any thing to do with the BBL and the foregners giving all out support has a zero effect on the Filipino people’s negative perception of the proposed law.
-She should have seen her audience were preoccupied thinking other stuff than listening to her boring dream.
+After her speech, the secretary got sober and returned to her normal mindset, admitted that ASEAN-member states do not really have any thing to do with the BBL and the foreigners giving all out support has a zero effect on the Filipino people’s negative perception of the proposed law.
+She should have seen her audience were preoccupied thinking other stuff.